0xmaurice/damn-vulnerable-defi-solutions/unstoppable/README.md

 **Key Takeaway:**
 *A single external ERC-20 transfer can break a vault’s internal accounting if strict equality is enforced between raw balances and shares.
 ERC-4626 vaults should be designed to tolerate or reconcile such discrepancies.*

+---

+*Note:* All research, code, and technical explanations were written by **0xmaurice**.
+Only sentence structure and grammar were reviewed and refined with the help of **ChatGPT**.